‘Roman’ bath at The Strand: What the Dickens is the history behind this old watering hole?

 The baths continued to be used throughout the late 18th century and most of the 19th century.
 It wasn’t until the 1830s that the Roman association began to be used.
 It is believed the proprietor Charles Scott may have concocted an ancient angle to the bath’s history to drum up business.
 The bath’s so-called Roman origins were endorsed by authors Charles Knight and Walter Thornbury in their books on London.
 Describing the layout of the bath in his book London (published 1842), Knight wrote: ‘…layers of brick of that peculiar flat and neat-looking aspect which certainly seemed to imply the impress of Roman hands.’
 Charles Dickens even mentioned the bath in his 1850 novel David Copperfield, with the lead character recalling ‘there was an old Roman bath in those days at the bottom of one of the streets out of The Strand – it may be there still – in which I have had many a cold plunge’.

 In 1893, the ‘baths’ were to become just one again when the complex was bought by businessman Henry Glave, who swiftly sold off No.5 Strand Lane and the Essex bath to the owner of the neighbouring Norfolk Hotel (now the site of Kings College’s Norfolk Building), who wanted to extend.
-Glave salvaged the tiling and marble cladding from the Essex bath and transferred it to the Roman bath, and continued to open the latter to the public as a tourist attraction, with occasional bathing available.
+Glave salvaged the tiling and marble cladding from the Essex bath and transferred it to the Roman bath, and continued to open the latter to the public as a tourist attraction, with occasional bathing available (1906 photo of the Roman bath).
 Meanwhile, the Essex bath was covered over and is now hidden under the floor of King’s College’s geography department.

 Popularity of the Roman bath dwindled after World War I. It was bought in 1922 by the rector of nearby St Clement Danes church, the Reverend William Pennington-Bickford for £500.
 He had fallen hook, line and sinker for the tale of the bath’s ancient origins and became convinced there were further Roman remains surrounding the bath, such as a villa.
 He stripped off Glave’s tiling in a bid to expose the ‘original’ Roman masonry.
 Unfortunately, his elaborate plan never got off the ground and he died shortly after St Clement Danes was bombed during the Blitz in May 1941.
 The bath was offered to the National Trust, whose research soon established it was certainly not Roman.
 The bath can be visited on the Somerset House: Old Palaces Tour on Tuesdays or during Open House London in September.
 Alternatively, if Strand Lane is open (it is often blocked off by gates), you can see the bath through a small window.